 Maxine and Potomac are good pollinators for Magness.

 Sold out Join Our Wait List

 Maxine is an easy to grow European pear.
 It bears at a young age and sets plenty of excellent quality grit free pears.
+The flavor is naturally sweet and spicy with hints of Cinnamon or Allspice.
 Maxine has an upright growth form.
 Maxine ripens around the first of September here in Tennessee.

 A USDA release.
 Nice sized good flavored European Pear.
 A week or 2 later than Magness.